 The libertarian “deregulatory” rhetoric by which market urbanists sometimes make their case is counterproductive.
 Telling people to think of their homes as a commodity upon which market forces should be brought to bear in order to ensure production of housing services at competitive prices is obtuse.
 People purchase property, rather than renting, largely to gain security and control, to escape the vicissitudes of the market.

-One can see physical evidence of the housing freeze in places like Seattle.
-Both Capitol Hill and the U-District had, for decades, one twenty-something story building each, which were almost landmarks.
+An observer can literally see physical evidence of the housing freeze in places like Seattle.
+Both Capitol Hill and the U-District had, for decades, one twenty-something-story building each, which were almost landmarks.
 They were built just before Seattle comprehensively banned most high-rises—a ban that lasted until the 2000s.
-Had the market been allowed to function normally, single family neighborhoods would’ve gradually transitioned into duplexes or townhouses, or small apartment buildings, and areas with small buildings would’ve gradually seen midrises and high rises grow.
+Had the market been allowed to function normally, single family neighborhoods would’ve gradually transitioned into duplexes, townhouses, or small apartment buildings, and areas with small buildings would’ve gradually seen midrises and high rises grow.

 What changed in urban planning and/or city politics in the ’70s?
 That to me is a key question and one I can’t really answer.
 The diffusion of Jane Jacobs’s ideas is one possible answer, but her answer still found fertile political and legal soil.
 Perhaps the backlash from the Robert Moses of the world was a part of the problem.
 “S” wonders if it was white flight.

 Up until the Petaluma City Plan, growth was (relatively) unconstrained, especially in cities.
 After Petaluma, it wasn’t.
 In many parts of what we now think of as high-cost cities, the city feels frozen in time since… the ’70s.

 Cities have always had rich neighborhoods and poor neighborhoods, but freezing cities seems to have occurred relatively recently.
 So has the most vociferous talk of “gentrification.”